build-trust/ockam-documentation/guides/use-cases/use-employee-attributes-from-okta-to-build-trust-with-cryptographically-verifiable-credentials.md

 Any Ockam Identifier can issue credentials about another Identifier, however some credential authorities are central to the success and scale of a distributed application.
 For such authorities Ockam Orchestrator offers highly scalable and secure managed credential authorities as a cloud service.

 We also have to consider how credentials are issued to a large number of application entities.
 Ockam offers several pluggable enrollment protocols.
 Once simple option is to use one-time-use enrollment tokens.
-This is a great option to enroll large fleets of applications, service, or devices.
+This is a great option to enroll large fleets of applications, services, or devices.
 It is also easy to use with automated provisioning scripts and tools.

 <figure><img src="../../.gitbook/assets/diagrams.003.jpeg" alt=""><figcaption><p>Please click the diagram to see a bigger version.</p></figcaption></figure>

 ### Okta Add-On for Ockam Orchestrator

 For most enterprises, workforce identities are already defined in enterprise identity systems like Okta.
-Ockam Orchestrator offers an Okta Add-On that uses OIDC to allows enterprise employees to get Ockam credentials using their regular corporate login.
+Ockam Orchestrator offers an Okta Add-On that uses OIDC to allow enterprise employees to get Ockam credentials using their regular corporate login.

 Their user profile information like department, city, team etc. is included in the credential and securely attested by the Credential Authority.